tokkonopapa/WordPress-IP-Geo-Block/README.md

     [IP2Location Tags][IP2Tag],
     [IP2Location Variables][IP2Var],
     [IP2Location Country Blocker][IP2Blk]
 ), this plugin uses its local database prior to the REST APIs.
 After installing these IP2Location plugins, you should be once deactivated and then activated in order to set the path to `database.bin`.

-4. Cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against continuous access within a short time.
+4. Cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against burst access within a short time.

-5. Custom validation function can be added using `ip-geo-block-comment` filter hook with `add_filter()`.
+5. Custom validation function can be added using predefined filter hook with `add_filter()`.

 ### Installation: